akroyals21/Eclipse-Deploy-/README.md

 ## Prerequisites

-1. **Bridge ETH**: You must bridge ETH into either the Eclipse Mainnet or Testnet.
-   - Use the [Bridge Validator](https://bridge.validators.wtf/) for this step.
+1. **Bridge ETH**: You must bridge ETH into either the Eclipse Mainnet or Testnet using your existing wallet.- Use the [Bridge Validator](https://bridge.validators.wtf/) for this step.

 2. **Generate Metadata URL**:
    - Use the [ZunxBT Metadata Generator](https://zunxbt.github.io/Eclipse/) to generate your metadata URL.
 Save the credentials as they will be required during code execution.